Drew-Killeen/Dewey-Hafta-Academy/README.md

 26. Do away with mandatory user approval process
 27. Create ability for teachers to unassign students
 28. Different systems for multiple choice/free response
+29. Reorganize exam list on edit_exam.php to support a longer list of exams

 Completed